2008–2009 Canadian parliamentary dispute: Leaders' addresses to the nation on December 3

 Both Harper and Dion addressed the nation on December 3, 2008, with televised statements broadcast on Canada's major television networks.
-Harper's five-minute pre-recorded statement, televised nationally in English and French at 7 pm Eastern Time (ET), outlined the steps the government had taken to address the economic crisis and attacked the Liberals for forming a coalition with the Bloc Québécois.
+Harper's five-minute pre-recorded statement, televised nationally in English and French at 7 pm Eastern Time (ET), outlined the steps the government had taken to address the 2008 financial crisis and attacked the Liberals for forming a coalition with the Bloc Québécois.
 Harper said: "at a time of global economic instability, Canada's government must stand unequivocally for keeping the country together.
 At a time like this, a coalition with the separatists cannot help Canada.
 And the opposition does not have the democratic right to impose a coalition with the separatists they promised voters would never happen."
 The press noted that while he used the word sovereigntist in the French version of his speech, Harper used separatist in English.

 The networks also agreed to air a response from Dion, which aired around 7:30 pm ET.
-In it, Dion attacked the Conservatives, stating they did not have a plan to weather the economic crisis and he claimed that Canadians did not want another election, instead preferring that parliament work together during this time.
+In it, Dion attacked the Conservatives, stating they did not have a plan to weather the 2008 financial crisis and he claimed that Canadians did not want another election, instead preferring that parliament work together during this time.
 "Within one week, a new direction will be established, a tone and focus will be set.
 We will gather with leaders of industry and labour to work, unlike the Conservatives, in a collaborative, but urgent manner to protect jobs."
 This statement, intended to air immediately following Harper's, was late in arriving to the networks and was of low video quality, prompting the party to apologize; CBC Television network anchorman Peter Mansbridge compared the quality of Dion's video to YouTube.
 CTV Television Network had already signed off its special broadcast before Dion's statement arrived.
 CTV commentator Robert Fife stated that the New Democrats and Bloc Québécois were "angry" with the quality of Dion's address.

 Layton unsuccessfully requested his own airtime and later addressed Canadians live on the national news channels where he said: "tonight, only one party stands in the way of a government that actually works for Canadians ...
 Instead of acting on these ideas ...
 Mr. Harper delivered a partisan attack."
 Duceppe said: "Stephen Harper showed a serious and worrisome lack of judgment by putting his party's ideology before the economy."